Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Like all skin colors, however, even olive skin can be broken down into sub-tones.

-So, let’s take a look at the different types of olive skin tone to know which category you fall in.
+Scroll on for the different types of olive skin tones to know which category you fall in…

-Look at this olive skin tone celebrities are pulling off!
+FYI: Look at this are pulling off! olive skin tone celebrities.

-How to Determine if you have an Olive Skin Tone?
+How to Determine if You Have an Olive Skin Tone?
+The Verdict

-It is easy for you to confuse between the golden tanned skin and the olive-toned skin.
+It is easy for you to get confused between golden-tanned skin and olive-toned skin.

 Most people think that they can achieve this coloring by laying out in the sun or using tanning products, but that’s not the case.

-See, your melanin levels determine what tone your skin takes on.
-More melanin equals darker skin while less equals a paler shade.
+See, you determine what tone your skin takes on.
+More melanin equals darker skin, while less equals a paler shade. melanin levels

 You just don’t get an olive skin tone; you have to be born with it.
 The difference between sun-tanned skin and true olive skin lies in the subtle greenish or yellowish tint.